Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 absolute identity assurance.
 It should be considered a probabilistic verification mechanism that significantly raises the cost of spoofing attacks rather than eliminating them entirely.

+CIDVV provides probabilistic verification based on reachability and response behavior, not cryptographic identity binding.

 # IANA Considerations